Terpene Extraction by Ultrasonics

-Ultrasonic extraction is an excellent technique to produce high yields of caryophyllene oxide, e.g. from cannabis and hops.
+Ultrasonic extraction of terpene caryophyllene oxide is an excellent technique to produce high yields, e.g. from cannabis and hops.
 Read more about acoustic cavitation, the active principle of ultrasonic extraction!

 As example, β-caryophyllene oxide was ultrasonically extracted with the ultrasonic device UP100H (100W, 30kHz) from dried hops buds.

 The GC analysis data shows the extraction yield of β-caryophyllene oxide, extracted with Hielscher’s UP100H from hops.

 Besides β-caryophyllene oxide, other terpenes such as α-caryophyllene, α-pinene, mycrene, limonene, and α-caryophylene amongst others were successfully extracted.

 The hops was ground with a conventional coffee grinder to obtain a more homogeneous particle size of the hops sample.

 4.5mg of hops was put into a vial, then adding 5mL of ethanol.
 The vial was placed into a beaker with ice water for heat dissipation.
 Then, the sample was sonicated with a UP100H, equipped with sonotrode MS7, at an amplitude setting of 50% for 90sec.